 Codes and Laws

-Municipal codes are collections of rules and regulations created by the local governing authority that serve as permanent, enforceable laws.
-They provide a framework for maintaining order, protecting public safety, and enhancing the overall well-being of a municipality.
-These codes address a wide range of important topics, such as zoning and land use, building regulations, public health and safety, noise control, animal control, parking rules, and many others.
+Myerstown Borough is governed locally by its Code of Ordinances.
+A code of ordinances is a collection of rules and regulations created by the local governing authority that serves as permanent, enforceable laws.
+The code provides a framework for maintaining order, protecting public safety, and enhancing the overall well-being of a municipality.
+The code addresses a wide range of important topics, such as zoning and land use, building regulations, public health and safety, noise control, animal control, parking rules, and many others.

 In Myerstown Borough, our local governing authority is the Borough Council.
-Our town's codes consist of individual ordinances that have been created to meet the specific needs and priorities of our community.
+Our town's Code of Ordinances consists of individual ordinances that have been created to meet the specific needs and priorities of our community.
 Enforcing these codes is a joint effort, with law enforcement agencies taking responsibility, along with appointed officials such as code enforcement officers or the Borough Manager.
 Together, they ensure that our codes are upheld and that everyone understands and follows the rules that help maintain the well-being of our town.

 If you're interested in learning more about our specific municipal codes,they are codified and easily accessible online at Myerstown Borough Code of Ordinances.